BroadleafCommerce/blc-authorizenet/docs/Authorize.net-Environment-Setup.md

     gateway.authorizenet.serverUrl=https://secure.authorize.net/gateway/transact.dll
     gateway.authorizenet.xTestRequest=TRUE

 - gateway.authorizenet.responseUrl: must be a publicly accessible URL.
-See [[Testing using DPM | http://community.developer.authorize.net/t5/Integration-and-Testing/Direct-Post-in-a-development-environment-behind-a-firewall/td-p/8906]] for more details; This is must be the same value you entered in your account settings.
 - gateway.authorizenet.xTestRequest: Once the integration is successfully tested in the developer test environment, the merchant’s Authorize.Net Payment Gateway API Login ID and Transaction Key can be plugged into the integration for testing against the live environment.
 By including the x_test_request field with a value of “TRUE” in the HTML Form POST <INPUT TYPE="HIDDEN" NAME="x_test_request" VALUE="TRUE">